ans-group/docs.ukfast.co.uk/source/monitoring/logicmonitor/alerting-routing-changes.md

 **Default Case Contact**

-When a new device—such as WebServer-01 is deployed in VPC and subsequently onboarded into LogicMonitor, it is automatically assigned to the Default Case Contact.
+When a new device such as WebServer-01 is deployed in VPC and subsequently onboarded into LogicMonitor, it is automatically assigned to the Default Case Contact.
 This means that whoever is set as the Default Case Contact at the moment of onboarding will receive all alert notifications for that device.

 **Updating the Default Case Contact**